 Applying to Colleges Your Parents Want

-Your vision of your college experience might differ from your parents.
-This disconnect can be a source of contention as college application deadlines loom.
-If your parents insist that you apply to certain colleges or purse a particular major, you'll need to have some serious conversations about these expectations.
+Your vision of your undergraduate experience might differ from that of your parents.
+This disconnect can be a source of contention as college and university application deadlines loom.
+If your parents insist that you apply to certain schools or purse a particular major, you need to have serious conversations about these expectations.

 Start Talking Early

 The earlier you start discussing college and university applications and expectations with your parents, the better.
 This will allow you to put everything on the table before you have to make any decisions.